15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 14. DISCOVER THE HIDDEN COASTAL GEM CAVTAT BAY!
 (Top things to see in Dubrovnik Old Town)

-You may not have heard of Cavtat Bay, but let me tell you, Cavtat is the most idyllic spot along the Dubrovnik coast to spend a few hours!
-I only discovered this place on my third trip to Dubrovnik and immediately fell in love with it.
+You may not even have heard of Cavtat, I hadn’t until my third trip, but let me tell you, Cavtat is the most idyllic spot along the Dubrovnik coast, it’s the sort of place you hope to find in Croatia!

-Definitely plan to stop here for lunch, it’s one of the main reasons for going on a day trip from Dubrovnik to Cavtat, I’ve enjoyed wonderful meals at the restaurant La Bohemia on the pretty palm-tree lined riviera, and afterwards take a walk along the lovely coastal path!
+For the best experience, tie your visit with lunch, it’s one of the main reasons for going on a day trip from Dubrovnik to Cavtat, I’ve enjoyed wonderful meals at the restaurant La Bohemia on the pretty riviera, and afterwards take a walk along the lovely scenic coastal path!

 View over Cavtat Bay near Dubrovnik with yachts in the marina and terracotta rooftops along the harbour